-The University of Bristol's Faculty of Engineering played host the the Nuclear Industry Association and its International Group on Wednesday 11th July.
+The University of Bristol's Faculty of Engineering played host to the Nuclear Industry Association and its International Group on Wednesday 11th July.

 The theme of the conference was France and China, with a focus on practical innovation and business.
 Alongside the speaking agenda there was an exhibition of innovative technologies from both academia and industry.